Realistic expectations for infant and toddler sleep

 Promotes regular feeding

-While frequent waking can be exhausting, it promotes regular feeding which is important to establish milk supply if you are breastfeeding and optimises growth and development.
-Babies have small stomach capacities and both breast and formula milk are rapidly digested, which means that your baby will wake for feeds in the night, though how frequently they feed depends on their unique needs.
+Babies have small stomach capacities, and both human and formula milk are rapidly digested, which means that your baby will wake for feeds in the night, though how frequently they feed depends on their unique needs.
 [3]

 Myths about feeding and sleep